 Taking the At-Fault Party to Court

-If you decide to take the at-fault party to court, you will need to prove that they are liable for your injuries.
-This can be done by showing that they were negligent or reckless.
-For example, if you were injured in a car accident, you would need to show that the other driver was at fault.
 Once you have proven that the at-fault party is liable, you will need to prove the extent of your injuries.
 This can be done with medical records and expert testimony.
 If you are successful in court, you will be awarded damages.
 These are typically much higher than what the insurance company would have offered you in a settlement.
+Some common economic and non-economic damages you can recover include compensation for medical bills, lost wages and earning capacity, pain and suffering, and emotional distress.

 Personal injury claims can be complex, but understanding the basics of how the law deals with them can help you make the best decision for your case.
 If you have been injured in an accident, seek medical attention and then contact a personal injury lawyer to discuss your options.